sideos/sideos-did-method/README.md

 ### Key Revocation

-If the private key of a DID is compromised or becomes or invalid, DIDs can be identified when created and registered on a public ledger.
+If the private key of a DID is compromised or becomes invalid, DIDs can be identified when created and registered on a public ledger.
 The DEACTIVATE operation applies.
-Only the Identity Holder can grant permissions to perform an DEACTIVATE operation.
+Only the Identity Holder can grant permissions to perform a DEACTIVATE operation.

 ## Privacy and Security Considerations